Skip to main content.

 1–2 pm

-Bard’s newest residence halls house over 400 students across four suite-style dormitory buildings, utilizing a Passive House design that benefits residents through increased comfort and the greater community through a reduced operational carbon footprint.
-The dorms are located at the north end of campus near the performing arts center, and are complemented by an additional communal building, Campus Center North, which serves as a gathering and amenity space for students.
-Join Taun Toay '05, Senior Vice President and Chief Financial Officer of Bard College for a tour of the new Campus Center North facility and to learn more about the design and construction of these new spaces.
+Bard’s newest residence halls house over 400 students across four suite-style dormitory buildings, utilizing a passive house design that benefits residents through increased comfort and the greater community through a reduced carbon footprint.
+The dorms are located at the north end of campus near the Fisher Performing Arts Center.
+An additional communal building, Campus Center North, serves as a gathering space for students.
+Join Taun Toay ’05, senior vice president and chief financial officer of Bard College, for a tour of Campus Center North and to learn more about the new complex.
 Space is limited; sign up at registration.

 Meet in the Multipurpose Room of Campus Center North